-California State Route 253 ("CA 253") is an 17 mile east/west State Highway.
-CA 253 originates at US Route 101 near Ukiah and terminates at CA 128 near Boonville.
+California State Route 253 ("CA 253") is a 17 mile State Highway located entirely in within Mendocino County.
+California State Route 253 originates at US Route 101 near Ukiah and terminates at CA 128 near Boonville.

 The addition of a new highway between Boonville and Ukiah is mentioned in the September/October 1963 California Highways & Public Works.